|

 Pickups

 For Selmer Maccaferri guitars, I fit the Bigtone pickup as standard.
-It is embedded in the bridge (with no slip fit saddle), and has no effect on the acoustic performance of the guitar.
+It is embedded in the bridge (with no-slip fit saddle), and does not affect the acoustic performance of the guitar.
 As a simple 'plug in and play' system, I like it.
 It has good feedback rejection, is faithful to the original sound of the guitar and the signal strength is such that no pre amp is needed.
 Most players of this style of guitar don't want to cut holes in the body for battery boxes etc., and the size of the oval hole makes mounting the battery on the top block on the inside of the guitar a difficult proposition.
 Should you wish to use a pre amp there are several belt or floor mounted models available.

 Other pickup systems are available including microphone types - some players are using such systems together with a Bigtone.
 The Bigtone adds depth and power.